 Rated one of the best budget TN panel gaming monitors, this 240Hz 24.5-inch FHD monitor comes with a 16:9 aspect ratio for a sharp and fast gaming experience.

 This is one of the FreeSync monitors that work with G-Sync currently available in the market.
-1ms Gray-to-Gray response time offer high octane gaming at FHD resolutions without blanking or tearing.
+1ms Gray-to-Gray response time offers high octane gaming at FHD resolutions without blanking or tearing.

 With one display port, 1 HDMI 2.0, and another HDMI 1.4 port, enjoy a shared gaming experience at zero lags.